Alpine lake surrounded by evergreen trees

 Joint appointment with Provincial Government Environmental and Natural Resources Office and Disaster Risk Reduction and Management Office

-• Monitored the effects of the 2019 El Nino on coral bleaching across 4 MPAs
+• Monitored effects of the 2019 El Nino on coral bleaching across 4 Marine Protected Areas

-• Facilitated the submission of a grant proposal with the Department of Education to develop a children's book on holistic disaster risk reduction and preparedness for elementary learners
+• Facilitated submission of a grant proposal with the Dept. Education to develop children's book on holistic disaster risk reduction and preparedness for elementary learners

 • Coordinated 3 one-week EcoArt Summer Camps to engage over 100 youth in conversations around local climate change, sustainable agriculture, and zero waste